anik9000/LSTM/README.md

 # LSTM
-Basic python code to test how LSTMs works on MNIST Dataset.
+Basic python code to test how LSTMs work on MNIST Dataset.